zty0510/Final_Project/docs/README.part1.md

 Follow this section if you choose to crawl FlightRadar24 for data.
 Jump to next section if you are using FlightAware.

 Now, open FlightRadar24 (linked above) in your browser (a modern version of Chrome, Firefox, Safari and Edges is highly recommended) and open the developer tool of your browser.
 Wait until the site is fully loaded and starts to display the location of airplanes, go to the `network` tab of your developer tools.
 Explore the requests your browser sent out and response from the server.
-Determine which part of the requests is related to the dynamic updating the the page to show the up-to-date list of airplanes in a certain area.
+Determine which part of the requests is related to the dynamic updating of the page to show the up-to-date list of airplanes in a certain area.
 Then do the following things:

 - Write down the URL of the requests and take a guess of what each part of the parameters means;
+- Determine what method is used for each request;
 - Determine the format of the response and find a way to parse it to a structured one that Python could understand;
 - Determine the meaning of each field of the response.
 You can do this by comparing the response with the displayed values on the web page.

-Write a simple program to verify the your guess in this section and prepare to explain your answers and program to a TA.
+Write a simple program to verify your guess in this section and prepare to explain your answers and program to a TA.

 **Hint**: you are requesting https://data-live.flightradar24.com/zones/fcgi/feed.js for the flight data.
 One example request is to https://data-live.flightradar24.com/zones/fcgi/feed.js?bounds=31.53,30.90,120.91,122.17&faa=1&satellite=1&mlat=1&flarm=1&adsb=1&gnd=1&air=1&vehicles=1&estimated=1&maxage=14400&gliders=1&stats=1.
 Explore what does each parameter means so that you can gain some clue about how to generate your own request in next section.